David Kaufman (author)

 Kaufman has been covering the theater in New York since 1981.
 A former theater critic for the New York Daily News, he is also a long-time contributor to the Nation, Vanity Fair, the Village Voice and the New York Times.
-His biography of Mary Martin, Some Enchanted Evenings, is published by St. Martin's Press (2016).
+His biography of Mary Martin, Some Enchanted Evenings: The Glittering Life and Times of Mary Martin is published by St. Martin's Press (2016).